wikimedia/css-sanitizer/errors.md

 * **newline-in-string**: A newline was encountered inside a quoted string.

+* **recursion-depth-exceeded**: Blocks and/or functions were nested too deeply.
+  The rest of the input was ignored.

 * **unclosed-comment**: An unclosed comment was encountered.

 * **unclosed-string**: An unclosed string was encountered.